William Styron on Why Formal Education Is a Waste of Time for Writers

 Styron lived up to his determination.
 After graduation, he took an editing job at a major New York publishing house, which he hated so much that he intentionally got himself fired.
 He spent the next three years toiling away on his first novel, Lie Down in Darkness, under the New York equivalent of a cattle-boat lifestyle, scrapping together just enough money to get by.
 It paid off — when the book was published in 1951, it was received with wide acclaim and earned Styron the prestigious Rome Prize awarded by the American Academy in Rome and the American Academy of Arts and Letters.

-He never did teach in the formal sense, though his monumentally influential 1985 memoir of depression, Darkness Visible, provided unparalleled insight into the disease and informed much of our modern discourse about it.
+Two decades after writing this letter, he won the Pulitzer Prize.
+He never did teach in the formal sense, but his monumentally influential 1985 memoir of depression, Darkness Visible, provided unparalleled insight into the disease and informed much of our modern discourse about it.

 Published June 11, 2014